 Will vs Revocable Trust

-Why you should create a Trust
+Why you should pick the Revocable Trust

 A common misconception is that a will and a Revocable trust are the same document.
 A will and a Revocable trust are completely different forms of estate planning.
 The most basic difference between the two is that a will cannot be activated until death; while a Revocable trust is in effect as soon as it is signed.